 F?: Yeah.
 It's like our tutor says she's not qualified to deal with bullying, so we'd have to go to somebody else.
 She has actually said that.
+(FE college 1 (Wales)), female focus group 1)

 Staff reported that they needed additional training responding to student disclosures, and identifying and addressing safeguarding concerns relating to sex and relationships.
 Staff were keen to undertake more preventative action, rather than current safeguarding which often related to crisis situations.